The largest database of trusted experimental protocols

 Tcs sp8

-Sourced in Germany, United States, Japan, United Kingdom, China, Canada, Italy
+Sourced in Germany, United States, Japan, Italy, United Kingdom, China, France, Canada, Spain, Panama

-The Leica TCS SP8 is a high-performance confocal laser scanning microscope.
+The Leica TCS SP8 is a confocal laser scanning microscope designed for advanced imaging applications.
 It features a modular design, allowing for customization to meet specific research needs.
-The TCS SP8 provides advanced imaging capabilities, including multi-channel fluorescence detection and high-resolution image acquisition.
+The TCS SP8 provides high-resolution, multi-dimensional imaging capabilities, enabling users to capture detailed, real-time observations of biological samples.

 Automatically generated - may contain errors